Society of Professional Journalists: Helen Thomas Award for Lifetime Achievement

 The Helen Thomas lifetime achievement award was awarded by the SPJ between 2000 and 2010.
 It was named after Helen Thomas, who received the first award in 2000.
 The award was discontinued in 2011 due to the controversy surrounding Thomas's statements about Jews and the Israeli–Palestinian conflict.

 Other Awards

 The SPJ also administers the Green Eyeshade Awards and the Sunshine State Awards.
-The Green Eyeshade Awards annually recognize journalists in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and West Virginia.
+The Green Eyeshade Awards annually recognize journalists in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Puerto Rico, South Carolina, Tennessee, U.S. Virgin Islands, Virginia, and West Virginia.
 The Sunshine State Awards are given each year to journalists in Florida, Puerto Rico, and the U.S. Virgin Islands.